Cottony Cushion Scale Identification Guide

 +

 Adult females have an orange to reddish-brown body about 5 mm long with black legs and antennae.
-Their most recognizable feature is a large, white, fluted egg sac that extends from the rear of the body.
-Including the egg sac, the insect can measure up to 15 mm (about 5/8 inch) in total length.
+The easiest way to spot them is the large, white, ridged egg sac that sticks out from the back of the body.
+With the egg sac, the insect can be up to 15 mm (about 5/8 inch) long.

 What plants does cottony cushion scale attack?